Angus Reid (entrepreneur): Angus Reid Institute

 The Angus Reid Institute is a national not-for-profit public opinion research organization that provides information on Canadian issues and trends affecting social, economic, public administration, governance, domestic and foreign policy.
 Based in Vancouver, British Columbia, it has the status of a registered charity in Canada.

 Founded in October 2014 by Angus Reid, the Institute commissions, researches and disseminates original impartial statistical public opinion polling and policy analysis.
 It makes this information available through its website, publications, news media, consultants, social media channels, and its partners.

 In fall 2016, the Angus Reid Institute and Canadian Broadcasting Corporation partnered for a nationwide polling project.
 Stories from the study included Canadian views of multiculturalism in 2016, Quebec's diminished desire for separatism, and the lower levels of pride among Canadian millennials.

 Angus Reid also published a column discussing the perceptions and realities of multiculturalism in Canada.

-Angus Reid Global
+Angus Reid Group

-Angus Reid (formerly Angus Reid Global) is a market research company serving the research intelligence needs of businesses and organizations across North America.
+Angus Reid Group (formerly Angus Reid Global) is a market research company serving the research intelligence needs of businesses and organizations across North America.

 Launched in June 2019, the company is Reid's latest business venture.

-With offices in Vancouver, British Columbia, and Toronto, Ontario, Angus Reid offers a suite of data collection tools to measure public opinion and consumer attitudes and behaviors on a variety of topics.
+With offices in Vancouver, British Columbia, and Toronto, Ontario, Angus Reid Group offers a suite of data collection tools to measure public opinion and consumer attitudes and behaviors on a variety of topics.
 Central to that is the Angus Reid Forum, a web-based public-opinion community of thousands of respondents in Canada and the United States who answer questions and surveys on various topics.

 Angus Reid employs a cross-section of experts in the fields of panel management, market and opinion research, and data solutions offering research services for businesses, brands, governments, not-for-profit organizations, and others.